 Soft Tissue Injuries Of The Maxillofacial Region

 When soft tissue injuries such as lacerations occur on the face, they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
 Drs.
-Naito, White and Bell are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.
+Naito, White, Bell and Kierce are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.

 Bone Injuries Of The Maxillofacial Region

 Fractures of the bones of the face are treated in a manner similar to the fractures in other parts of the body.
 The specific form of treatment is determined by various factors, which include the location of the fracture, the severity of the fracture, the age, and general health of the patient.
 When an arm or a leg is fractured, a cast is often applied to stabilize the bone to allow for proper healing.
 Since a cast cannot be placed on the face, other means have been developed to stabilize facial fractures.